Tainted\\Coders

 The bevy_ui crate uses an implementation of the Flexbox and CSS-Grid layout models.
 If you are familiar with web development, you will feel right at home.

-A hierarchy of these Node components are passed to a special render pipeline that is independent of our Camera viewport.
+A hierarchy of Node components are passed to a special render pipeline that is usually independent of our Camera viewport.
 So our UI stays put when we move the camera when we change what we are looking at.

 Currently, these Node elements can be cumbersome.
 To create rich interactive UI's there are many supporting third party libraries to make your life easier: